ferdinandputra86/ai-marketing-trust-analyzer/README.md

 - AI tools accelerate drafting and implementation
 - Human judgment is still necessary for quality and trust
-- Specific copy is usually more trustworthy than hype-heavy copy
+- Specific copy is usually more trustworthy than hype heavy copy
-- Claims need verification confidence is not the same as proof
+- Claims need verification.
+Confidence is not the same as proof
 - A simple prototype can communicate an idea clearly to reviewers

 ---